We Live What We Teach

 Debbie acknowledges and am grateful that she gets to live and work in the unceded homelands of the fourteen First Nation communities of Heiltsuk, Kitasoo-Xai’xais, Lilwat, Musqueam, N’Quatqua, Nuxalk, Samahquam, Sechelt, Skatin, Squamish, Tla’amin, Tsleil-Waututh, Wuikinuxv, and Xa’xtsa.

-Debbie accepts new clients though she does not currently accept online booking from new clients or re-booking from existing clients.
-If you are interested in seeing her or inquiring about her availability or scope of practice, please email the clinic at firstname.lastname@example.org or give us a call of 604-761-8201.
+Debbie has limited openings at this time.
+If you are interested in inquiring about her availability or scope of practice, please email the clinic at email@example.com or give us a call of 604-761-8201.

 Dr. Sumin Na, R.Psych.